Skip to content

 Lifetimes & Scopes

-Wireup controls how long service instances live and when they're shared through lifetimes and scopes.
+Wireup controls how long instances live and when they're shared through lifetimes and scopes.

 Singleton (Default)